No items found.

 How beautiful is that?

 Through the summer, I definitely put myself in the keep of the sunlit dry days.
-I honoured each and every one of them, safe in the knowledge that the time could always be made up.
+I honored each and every one of them, safe in the knowledge that the time could always be made up.
 But now that autumn is nearly upon us, that time is...
 Here.

 Before winter, I’ve one novel to copy-edit, another to take to a second draft, and the third in the series to plan out.